-Why significant

-Capitalised exploration and evaluation assets are the Group's most significant asset.
-Exploration assets are initially recognised at cost and any additional expenditure is capitalised to the exploration asset in accordance with the Group's accounting policy as outlined in Note 2(g).

-At each reporting date the Directors assess the Group's exploration assets for indicators of impairment.
-The decision as to whether there are indicators that require the Group's exploration assets to be assessed for impairment in accordance with AASB 6 involved judgment, including the Group's ability and intention to continue to evaluate and develop the area of interest and whether the results of the Group's exploration and evaluation work to date are sufficiently progressed for a decision to be made as to the commercial viability or otherwise of the area of interest.
+Why significant How our audit addressed the key audit matter As at 30 June 2023 the Consolidated Entity's Capitalised exploration and evaluation assets totaling \$14.9m are the Consolidated Entity's most significant asset.
+Exploration assets are initially recognised at cost and any additional expenditure is capitalised to the exploration asset in accordance with the Consolidated Entity's accounting policy as disclosed in Note 2(g).
+Our audit procedures to address the Consolidated Entity's assessment of the carrying value of exploration and evaluation assets included: Assessed the Consolidated Entity's right to explore in the relevant exploration area, which included obtaining and assessing supporting documentation such as license agreements.
+At each reporting date the Directors assess the Consolidated Entity's exploration assets for indicators of impairment.
+The decision as to whether there are indicators that require the Consolidated Entity's exploration assets to be assessed for impairment in accordance with AASB 6 Evaluation of Mineral Resources involves judgment, including the Consolidated Entity's ability and intention to continue to evaluate and develop the area of interest, and whether the results of the Consolidated Entity's exploration and evaluation work to date are sufficiently progressed for a decision to be made as to the commercial viability or otherwise of the area of interest.
+Evaluated the Consolidated Entity's intention to carry out significant exploration and evaluation activity in the relevant areas of interest, which included an assessment of the Consolidated Entity's cash-flow forecast, discussions with senior management and Directors as to the intentions and strategy of the Consolidated Entity.
+Agreed a sample of costs capitalised for the period to supporting documentation and assessed whether these costs met the requirements of Australian Accounting Standards and the Consolidated Entity's accounting policy.